 - 1 teaspoon Frontier organic Vietnamese ground cinnamon

-- Preheat your oven to 375 degrees and lightly grease a small casserole dish with vegan butter.
+- Preheat your oven to 375 degrees and lightly grease a small casserole dish with vegan butter or coconut oil.
 My casserole dish is 10.5 x 8 x 1.75 inches.

 - In a 6-quart Instant Pot, place the steamer basket, 2 cups of water and the whole sweet potatoes in the pot.
 Secure the lid, seal the vent and cook on manual high pressure for 18 minutes.
 Manually release the valve and make sure you can easily pierce a knife all the way through the thickest part of the largest sweet potato.*

 - Remove the potatoes from the pot onto a cutting board using tongs.
-Allow to cool slightly until you can safely handle them.
+Allow the sweet potatoes to cool slightly until you can safely handle them.
 Then halve each of them and peel the skin off gently using your hands.
-It will very easily fall off.
+The skin will very easily fall off.
 Discard the skin and place the sweet potato into a large mixing bowl.
-Add the maple syrup, butter, cinnamon, vanilla and salt and mash with a potato masher.
+Add the maple syrup, butter (or coconut oil), cinnamon, vanilla and salt and mash with a potato masher.
 Or, for a creamier, whipped texture use a hand mixer.
 Once everything is combined, add to casserole dish and use a spatula to spread evenly covering the bottom fully.

 - Add all the crumble topping ingredients to a mini food processor and pulse until everything is well combined and sunflower seeds are mostly ground up.
 I prefer a finer texture so I usually pulse a few extra times to achieve that.